Your Guide to Buying Your First Home

 Step 2: Know Your Down Payment Requirements

-Your down payment is a key part of your mortgage approval and determines whether your mortgage is insured or uninsured.
-In Canada, the minimum down payment depends on the purchase price:
+Your down payment plays a big role in your mortgage and determines whether your mortgage is insured or not.

 • 5% of $500,000 = $25,000